arangodb/arangodb/PULL_REQUEST_TEMPLATE.md

 *(Can you describe what functional change your PR is trying to effect?)*

 - [ ] Bug-Fix for *devel-branch* (i.e. no need for backports?)
-- [ ] Bug-Fix for a *released version* (did you remember to port this to all relevant some release branches?)
+- [ ] Bug-Fix for a *released version* (did you remember to port this to all relevant release branches?)
 - [ ] Strictly *new functionality* (i.e. a new feature / new option, no need for porting)
 - [ ] The behavior in this PR can be (and was) *manually tested*